confluentinc/ksql/docs/installation/server-config/config-reference.rst

        "F0": 10
     }

-With ``ksql.persistence.ensure.value.is.struct`` set to ``false`` the JSON format would persist the single field's value as a JSON number: ``10``.
+With ``ksql.persistence.ensure.value.is.struct`` set to ``false``, the JSON format persists the single field's value as a JSON number: ``10``.

-The ``AVRO`` format can also be controlled by setting ``ksql.persistence.ensure.value.is.struct``.
-In this case the setting controls whether the fields value is written nested within an Avro record, or not.
+The ``AVRO`` format can also be controlled by setting ``ksql.persistence.ensure.value.is.struct``, which controls whether or not the field's value is written as nested within an Avro record.

-.. note:: The ``DELIMITED`` format is unaffected by the setting as it has no concept of an outer
+.. note:: The ``DELIMITED`` format is  not affected by the `ksql.persistence.ensure.value.is.struct`` setting,
-          record or structure.
+          because it has no concept of an outer record or structure.

 KSQL Server Settings
 --------------------